authzed/spicedb/examples/compose/README.md

 to shut down the containers.

+> **Note**
-> Note: Most quickstarts have configuration services in them to properly set up the storage engine.
+> Most quickstarts have configuration services in them to properly set up the storage engine.
 This means it may take a minute or so before the quickstart is ready to use.

 ## Available quickstarts